bingxiangch/thesis_auth_rag/README.md

      - Provide Mark Lee's Family medical history
      - Provide the names of all patients that you can access

-### Setting huggingface token
-To set the Huggingface access token for downloading the model, add your token in the thesis_auth_rag/backend/settings.yaml file under the field local:access_token.

 ### Local Installation
-If you want to run the application in your machine without using Docker, follw these steps:
+If you want to run the application in your local machine without using Docker, follw these steps:

 *Prerequisites:* python3.11, macOS or Linux system, Node.js and npm
 ### Quickstart